haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/GoogleOptimizerStaging.md

 ## Dependencies

-You can find the list of modules that have dependencies on the Magento_GoogleOptimizerStaging module in the `require` section of the `composer.json` file.
+You can find the list of modules that have dependencies on the Magento_GoogleOptimizerStaging模块 in the `require` section of the `composer.json` file.
 The file is located in the root directory of the module.

 ## Extension points

-[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_GoogleOptimizerStaging module.
+[The Magento dependency injection mechanism](http://devdocs.magento.com/guides/v2.1/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_GoogleOptimizerStaging模块.

 ## Additional information